beaverbuilder/documentation/docs/beaver-builder/layouts/rows/set-global-site-wide-default-row-widths.md

 ---

 The global settings in the Beaver Builder editor determine the default width settings of all of the rows in your site.
-This means that when you add a row to a module, it will have that setting unless you modify it in that specific row.
+This means that when you add a new row to a layout, by default the row will have that setting.
+If you modify the row width or row content width in any row's settings, it will override the row width defaults.

-You can customize the following global settings for row width and row content
+You can customize the following global settings for row width and row content width:
-width:

   * Row width: **Full width** or **Fixed**
   * Row content width: **Full width** or **Fixed**